jonnonz1/nz-statute-book/acts/public/2001/public-trust-act-2001.md

 (5) Nothing in this section restricts the jurisdiction of any court in relation to the granting of administration or the making of any other order.

 ### 6 Relationship between this Act and other Acts and instruments
-(1) The provisions of the Trustee Act 1956 and the Administration Act 1969 are to be read and applied— (a) so as not to affect any of the express provisions of this Act; and (b) as subordinate to the provisions of this Act.
+(1) The provisions of the Trusts Act 2019 and the Administration Act 1969 are to be read and applied— (a) so as not to affect any of the express provisions of this Act; and (b) as subordinate to the provisions of this Act.
 (2) All powers and authorities conferred by this Act on Public Trust—